Travel Inspiration

 Hotel Dieu, Beaune - Burgundy

-During the autumn season in France, it’s easy to understand why Côte d´Or bears this name.
+During the fall season in France, it’s easy to understand why the Côte d´Or bears this name.
 In Autumn, the vineyard yields its fruit and gradually changes colors to yellow and orange, thus offering breathtaking landscapes.

-If you visit Beaune in November, don’t miss the Hospices de Beaune wine auction, on the third Sunday of the month, at the Halle of Beaune.
-Every year for almost 155 years, wine professionals and amateurs meet at one of the most important events in the wine world in Burgundy.
-One of the most famous auctions in the world, the funds collected are intended for charities.
+If you visit Beaune in November, don’t miss the Hospices de Beaune wine auction on the third Sunday of the month at the Halle of Beaune.
+Every year for almost 155 years, wine professionals and amateurs meet at one of the most important events in the wine world.
+This is one of the world’s most famous auctions, too, and the funds collected are intended for charities.

 Click here for more France Travel Inspiration